jackiewong99/portfolio_v2/README.md

 If you fork this repository, please give me credit by either linking my website [wongjackie.com](https://www.wongjackie.com/) or my [github profile](https://github.com/jackiewong99).
 Thank you and have fun creating your own website!

-🚨 _Note_: The purpose of this website is to not act like a theme.
+:rotating*light: \_Note*: The purpose of this website is to not act like a theme.
 For any questions about your own code or implementation, please refer to the [React docs](https://beta.reactjs.org/).

-## 🏠 Built and hosted on:
+## :house: Built and hosted on:

 - [React.js](https://beta.reactjs.org/)
 - [Netlify](https://www.netlify.com/)